opengento/magento2-gdpr/docs/developer-guide/export-customer-data.md

 </type>
 ```

-You can also create your custom export renderer to make it as be like you want to be.
-To achieve this, you must implement the following interface: `\Opengento\Gdpr\Service\Export\RendererInterface`
+The export renderer job is to export a result into a file.
+It implements the following interface:

+- `\Opengento\Gdpr\Service\Export\RendererInterface`

+The renderers are registered to the following factory, if you want to register
-Then, register your renderer to the following factory `\Opengento\Gdpr\Service\Export\RendererFactory`, as described as following:
+your own implementation, add it to the factory via the `di.xml` file configuration:

 ```xml
 <type name="Opengento\Gdpr\Service\Export\RendererFactory">